-In many cases, a standard grid may work quite well and the user may only want a limited degree of flow adaption to create a simpler and less regular grid.
-In particular, the user may possess expert knowledge of what has the most influence on accuracy and may want, e.g., to impose a priori information on the (local) shape of the coarse blocks.
-Likewise, there can be other geological features that the user may want to utilize to create grids that better adapt to the underlying geology or serve other purposes such as reducing the need for multiphase upscaling.
-In this section, we will therefore demonstrate how to use such a priori information to create grids that are more feasible and/or give improved accuracy.
+The flow-based grids typically have more irregular blocks with more neighbours and coarseblock interfaces and this tends to increase the coupling in the discrete nonlinear system.
+The number of couplings in the nonlinear system will typically affect how costly it is to solve, and hence it is desirable to increase the regularity of the blocks if it does not significantly affect their ability to resolve flow patterns; we will come back to this discussion in the next section.
+In many cases, the user will have expert knowledge of what has the most influence on accuracy and may want, e.g., to impose a priori information on the (local) shape of the coarse blocks.
+Likewise, there can be other geological features that the user may want to use to create grids that better adapt to the underlying geology.
+In the rest of this section, we will demonstrate how to use such a priori information to create grids that give improved accuracy.

 First of all, we propose an additional step in the original algorithm that consists of intersecting the initial flow-based colouring of cells in the first step with an a priori partitioning.
 This intersection will then be the basis for the rest of the steps, which remain unchanged from the original algorithm.
-We point out that this additional step is applicable to any grid as long as the user is able to specify an a priori partition vector p_a .
+We point out that this additional step is applicable to any grid, for which the user is able to specify an a priori partition vector $p_a$ .
 Second, to reduce the influence of the underlying heterogeneity on the coarsening, we look at the initial colouring of cells.
 Reducing the number of bins means that we increase the size of the blocks resulting from the flow-based colouring, and hence to a large extent preserve the a priori partition.
-If the sizes of the a priori blocks are within the bounds specified by the N_L and N_U parameters, a large number of these blocks will be left intact by Steps 2-4.
+If the sizes of the a priori blocks are within the bounds specified by the $N_L$ and $N_U$ parameters, a large number of these blocks will be left intact by Steps 2-4.